Hard Money Lenders San Diego: Quick Financing Options

 Here’s how HomeLight Buy Before You Sell works:

-The program charges a flat fee of 2.4% of your current home’s sold price, but the potential savings can outweigh this cost.
+The program charges a flat fee based on your current home’s sold price, but the potential savings can outweigh this cost.
 You might save on moving expenses, temporary housing, and even secure a better deal on your new home.
 Additionally, HomeLight’s BBYS fees are typically lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.

 3 top hard money lenders in San Diego